Florian-Rh/OpenSeasUI/README.md

 )
 ```

-You can also match the water level to the physical device's roll using the CoreMotion framework:
+You can also match the rotation to the physical device's roll using the CoreMotion framework:

 ```
 import SwiftUI